dojo/docs/developer/design/loader.rst

   * [synchronous]: none of the modules reside cross domain so that all of the modules can be retrieved with a synchronous XHR transaction

-  * [xdomain] cross-domain: some or all of the modules reside cross domain so that some or all of the modules must be script injected; remember, the loader must load any modules residing cross domain asynchronously because XHR does not work for cross domain addresses.
+  * [cross-domain]: some or all of the modules reside cross domain so that some or all of the modules must be script injected; remember, the loader must load any modules residing cross domain asynchronously because XHR does not work for cross domain addresses.

 Lastly, the dojo loader is unique and powerful in that it can:

-  * load either AMD or legacy modules synchronously (either synchronous or xdomain mode)
+  * load either AMD or legacy modules synchronously

   * asynchronously load not-cross-domain, not-built, legacy modules (via asynchronous XHR) while in xdomain mode

   * load both AMD modules and legacy modules that have been prepared by the dojo build system while operating in any mode.

 Yes, that's a lot of combinations.
 I get tired just writing it down.
-Let's explore how each mode operates next; I'll limit the discussion to the browser environment.
+Let's explore how each mode operates in detail.

 Legacy Synchronous Mode
 -----------------------